 Faculty, Department of Psychology

-Faculty, Developmental and Biological Psychology
+Faculty, Biological Psychology

 Faculty/Consultant, Child Study Center

 Director, Individual Differences Lab

 - 2005 Professor of Psychology, Virginia Tech, Blacksburg, VA